JulianSchubel/data_modelling_projects/relational_models/sparkify/README.md

 Given the requirement for optimization for a specific class of queries, some level of denormalization is expected.
 Queries are simple, the data can be modelled efficiently for the purpose using only one-to-one relationships, and there is no need for normalized dimension tables.
 It follows that a star schema is a sufficient choice.

+### Data Quality Constraints:
+1. All fields not relating to personal information or location are considered mandatory.
+2. All records are complete as per 1.
+Records violating data quality constraints will be dropped.
+3. All records are unique as per 1.
+Duplicate records will be ignored.
+4. All records from which multiple tables are populated are treated atomically to maintain alignment between those tables.

 ## Directory Contents

 data/: contains source data for tables